DevManSam777/devleads/docs/SETUP-GUIDE.md

 - `npm run seed:reset` - Adds missing default templates (safe, preserves existing forms)
 - `npm run seed:force` - Replaces all templates with defaults (WARNING: deletes existing forms)

-**Note:** You can run these commands anytime in the future from the server directory if you need to add or reset form templates.
+**Note:** You can run these commands anytime in the future from the server directory if you need to add or reset seeded form templates.
+You can create new forms from inside the application.
+This is just for pre-seeded forms.

 ![Command line form seeding](../dashboard/assets/devleads_features/npm_run_seed.png)